Vizitest/training-java/README.md

 - Have IntelliJ installed
 - Install the **Vizitest** plugin from the Marketplace
 - Go to the [Training section](https://docs.vizitest.com/training.html) in the docs

+You can see a video of the installation process in the link above.